-The environmental authorisation compliance audits have recommended and requested that the mine compile and implement the Alien Invasive Plants Control and Management as part of their Environment Management Plan compliance requirements.
+The May 2018 environmental compliance audit of Aroams Quarry suggested that the contractor expand the cleaning of the site to the stockpiled berms along the entire mining area, and that an invasive species management plan be compiled and implemented at the mine.
+This document, the Alien Invasive Management Plan was compiled in response to the audit findings.
 During auditing, it was observed that alien vegetation is not being controlled and managed on site.
 Therefore, the proponent was instructed to develop an alien vegetation management plan which sets out actions, with accompanying timeframes, to be taken.
 The management plan includes alien plant species removal, control and management procedures.
 The following aspects are listed and discussed below: